b00m-in/docs/content/en/_index.md

     copy: "M0V's Go-based templating provides just the right amount of logic to build anything from the simple to complex."
 ---

-M0V is the first free, open-source monitoring device for PV plants!
-With its predictive data analytics and leaderboards, M0V makes O&M fun!
+A free, open-source monitoring and control device for PV assets!
+B00M makes O&M fun!